What to expect during orthodontic consultations

 Questions to ask your orthodontist during a consultation

-Prepare for your first orthodontic consultation with this list of 10 important questions to ask your orthodontist.
+Prepare for your first orthodontic appointment with this list of 10 important questions to ask your orthodontist.

 - Are you a registered, specialist orthodontist?